 Hilton Silver Status is a step up from having no status.
 Silver Status gets you a 20% points bonus for Hilton purchases including room rates and gift shop purchases.

 You also receive a fifth night for free when you use points to pay.
-The free fifth night could save you some money if you stay at Hiltons often for at least five nights.
-This perk is a huge incentive to make this card a keeper.
+The free fifth night could save you some money if you stay at Hilton hotels often for at least five nights.
+This perk is nice considering that it’s on a no annual fee card.
+However, it comes from having Silver Status, a larger perk.

 Hilton Gold Status can be obtained by spending $20,000 per year on the card.